MatthijsKamstra/haxephp/01webapi/example.md

 Check the [code folder](https://github.com/MatthijsKamstra/haxephp/tree/master/01webapi/code) for more comments.

-So far we've been only using the Haxe Generic API, available for all platforms.
+So far we've been using the Haxe Generic API, available for all platforms.
 Now let's look at the ServerSide specific API, which is located in the package php.
-Modify your Index.hx file with the following content :
+Change your Index.hx file with the following content :